 Muscles Are Meaningless: Often performs feats of strength that, considering his size, should be completely impossible.
 Some cases are justified with the use of magical enhancements.
-Others (such as swinging around a sword literally twice his size in Skyward Sword) are not.
+Others (such as swinging around a sword literally twice his size in Skyward Sword and 3 times his size in Wind Waker) are not.

 Spirit Advisor: He both has and is one in Twilight Princess, as the Hero's Shade who guides Twilight Princess Link is in fact the Link from Ocarina of Time according to Hyrule Historia.

-Unskilled, but Strong: Link's fighting style in most incarnations is known for its large, slow, sweeping movements, and with his legendary sword in hand, he's an unstoppable force in his own realm.
+Unskilled, but Strong: Link's fighting style in most incarnations is known for its large, slow, sweeping movements, but with his legendary sword in hand, he's an unstoppable force in his own realm.
 However, when put on even footing with his opponent, the Awesome, but Impractical nature of this fighting style is consistently very obvious.
-He's held a devastatingly low tier position in every fighting gamehe's ever been in... because of his large, slow, sweeping movements.
+He's held a devastatingly low tier position in every fighting gamehe's ever been in, mostly because of his large, slow, sweeping movements.